zovoilis-lab/Flye/docs/USAGE.md

-To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial contig assembly by specifying --asm-coverage option.
-Typically, 40x coverage is enough to produce good draft contigs.
+To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial contig assembly by specifying `--asm-coverage` option.
+Typically, 30x coverage is enough to produce good draft contigs.

-You can separately run Flye polisher on a target sequence using --polish-target option.
+You can separately run Flye polisher on a target sequence using `--polish-target` option.

 ## <a name="examples"></a> Examples